IPvFoo

 I made this extension to raise everyday awareness of the global IPv4 to IPv6 transition.
 To respect your privacy, it keeps data in RAM and treats the network as read-only.
 I can maintain this without ads because there are no server costs.

 If you only see a blue "?" icon, you may need to click it, then click the big "grant permission" button and reload the page.
-Manifest V3 is fun!
+This should happen automatically in Firefox ≥127.

 IPvFoo's action icon shows a large red 4 or green 6 to indicate whether the outer page was fetched using IPv4 or IPv6.
 If the page connects to other domains, a smaller 4 or 6 appears alongside.